cbdoubles/Final_Year_Project/README.md

 ## Prerequisites and Installation Steps:

 ### Java Development Kit (JDK)
 1. **Install OpenJDK:** Download and install OpenJDK from [Oracle's official site](https://www.oracle.com/java/technologies/downloads/#jdk22-windows).
+(It is recommended to use either version 17 or 21)
 2. **Set Up Environment Variables for OpenJDK:**
     - Install OpenJDK in the C Drive.
     - Copy the folder path of JDK from the installation location (e.g., `C:\Program Files\Java\jdk-17.0.2`).